 Our flesh desires reciprocity.
 We live in a “What’s in it for me?” world.
 If we aren’t careful, our open arms will end up taking instead of giving.
 I am reminded of Jesus’s ultimate lesson on service in John 13.
 After Jesus, the God of the Universe, washed the disciples’ feet (hard to imagine), He told them, If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet.
 For I have given you an example, that you also should do just as I have done to you.
 Truly, truly, I say to you, a servant is not greater than his master, nor is a messenger greater than the one who sent him.
 If you know these things, blessed are you if you do them.
 (John 13:14-17)

-I wished I could have been sitting quietly in the corner observing this exchange between Jesus and his disciples.
+I wished I could have been sitting quietly in the corner observing this exchange between Jesus and His disciples.
 I imagine Him being tender, taking His time, and making eye contact with each one of them.
 This is just conjecture, but I have to think each one of them felt seen and valued.
 Jesus expected nothing in return from them; instead, He relished in the joy of serving.
 He wanted to give them and us a picture of what He had been saying all along—it is better to give than receive (Acts 20:35).
 We should never put conditions on our service to others.
 Serving as Jesus did is an expression of His love and expects nothing in return.

 3. Express the best.